Kamchatka (film)

-Kamchatka is a 2002 Argentine-Spanish historical drama film directed by Marcelo Piñeyro and written by Piñeyro and Marcelo Figueras.
+Kamchatka is a 2002 historical drama film directed by Marcelo Piñeyro and written by Piñeyro and Marcelo Figueras.
 It stars Ricardo Darín, Cecilia Roth, Tomás Fonzi, Héctor Alterio and Leticia Bredice.

-The story is set in Argentina in the mid 1970s, during the country's last civil-military dictatorship, and chronicles the life of a family hiding from the military government in rural Argentina.
+The story is set in Argentina in the mid-1970s, during the country's last civil-military dictatorship, and chronicles the life of a family hiding from the military government in rural Argentina.
 Kamchatka was Argentina's official submission for the 2002 Oscar Awards in the foreign language film category.

 Plot

 The film is seen through the eyes of a ten-year-old boy, Harry (Matías del Pozo), who does not know that Argentina's 1976 coup d'état is impacting his life.